Skip navigation

 Whether you're shooting a clip on your iPhone, capturing a moment on your iPad, or putting the finishing touches on your MacBook, iMovie is there.

-Its innate compatibility with iOS and macOS devices eliminates the need for complex setup processes or third-party applications.
+Its compatibility with iOS and macOS devices eliminates the need for complex setup processes or third-party applications.

-It's an effortless harmony, the fruits of which are a streamlined user experience and a consistent editing environment across devices.
+The result is a streamlined user experience and a consistent editing environment across devices.

 iMovie and iCloud: A Partnership in the Cloud